s-t-u-t-z/JAMF-Scripts/Get_Computer_Info/README.md

 Script Type: <b>Self Service Policy</b><br>

 Purpose of this script is to provide machine information to either the user or administrator.
-The following information will be displayed in a JAMF Message window:<br>
+The following information will be displayed in a JAMF Message (jamfHelper) window:<br>

 - Logged in Username
 - Computer Hostname